Skeletal System Worksheets for Kids

 Sit down and go through the books with the kids as well.
 When we’re talking about different topics and ideas like this, I’ve found that family communication answers other questions that may come up along the way!

 This is why I like to use a combination of drawn pictures and real picture books to help with their understanding and learning.
-It also is a great way to use the books in a fun variety of learning.
+It is also a great way to use the books in a fun variety of learning.

 To extend the learning lesson a bit, there are certain things that you can talk about regarding the human body.